GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

     pred <- predict(LogisticRegression,X_Test,type = "class")

-According to the print.fit function, we consider below that the positive modality is "malignant".
+According to the print function, we consider below that the positive modality is "malignant".

     prediction <- as.matrix(ifelse(pred$pred==1, "malignant","begnin"))
     Y_Test=as.matrix(Y_Test)